2 Patients With Coronavirus From 2 Different Collin County Nursing Homes Pass Away

 The patient lived at North Park Health and Rehabilitation Center.

+A 50-year-old Plano man with COVID-19 and a serious underlying health condition also died Friday at a local hospital.

-As of Thursday, CCHCS reported 857 confirmed cases of COVID-19 among Collin County residents, with 569 of those individuals (66%) reported to have recovered and 22 currently hospitalized.
+As of Friday afternoon, CCHCS reported 887 confirmed cases of COVID-19 among Collin County residents, with 580 of those individuals (65%) reported to have recovered and 21 currently hospitalized.

 Patients diagnosed with COVID-19 have reportedly had mild to severe respiratory illness with symptoms of fever, cough, and shortness of breath.